apache/brpc/docs/cn/server.md

 // bthread_setspecific() is callable from within destructor.
 If the application
 // does so, destructors will be repeatedly called for at most
 // PTHREAD_DESTRUCTOR_ITERATIONS times to clear the slots.
-// NOTE: If the thread is not created by baidu-rpc server and lifetime is
+// NOTE: If the thread is not created by brpc server and lifetime is
 // very short(doing a little thing and exit), avoid using bthread-local.
 The
 // reason is that bthread-local always allocate keytable on first call to
 // bthread_setspecific, the overhead is negligible in long-lived threads,
 // but noticeable in shortly-lived threads.
-Threads in baidu-rpc server
+Threads in brpc server
 // are special since they reuse keytables from a bthread_keytable_pool_t
 // in the server.
 // Returns 0 on success, error code otherwise.